ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 ## Wireframe and storyboard
 As a reader, I want to find long-term contentment so that I can get real happiness.
 I can do this by spending less time on the phone and more time on non phone activities.
 I will be showing:
 - the difference between pleasure and happiness associated with dopamine and serotonin respectively
-- how the phone make our life
+- how the phone makes our life
 - spending time on non phone activities can bring more happiness than the phone can
 - call for the action of spending time on non phone activities instead of on the phone